AlexandreBelling/go-boojum/README.md

 Although no proper benchmark has been run yet.
 We can estimate that currently each aggregated proofs weights 355 bytes in average (373B for MNT6 and 337B for MNT4).
 And each verification key (on MNT4 only) weights 717B.
 This adds up to (355 + 337 + 717 = 1409B) for each proof.
 This represents an extra cost of 88641 Gas for each proof assuming we can neglect the zero-bytes.

 This estimation also does not takes into account the cost of re-hashing the merkle tree.
-The current implementation of the hash function available in libsnark.
-It is worth noting that this hash function has been cryptanalyzed (see this [article](http://www.math.ttu.edu/~cmonico/research/linearhash.pdf))
+We use the current implementation of the hash function available in libsnark.
+It is worth noting that *this hash function has been cryptanalyzed (see this [article](http://www.math.ttu.edu/~cmonico/research/linearhash.pdf))*

 Other options are being considered as a potential replacement [WIP]: